hayley-drozd/hayley-drozd.github.com/index.md

 [**Drozd HP**, Karathanasis SF, Molosh AI, Lukkes JL, Clapp DW, Shekhar A. From bedside to bench and back: Translating ASD models.
 Prog Brain Res.
 2018;241:113-158. doi: 10.1016/bs.pbr.2018.10.003.
 Epub 2018 Nov 7.
 PMID: 30447753.](https://pubmed.ncbi.nlm.nih.gov/30447753/)

+J.L.
+Lukkes*, **H.P.
+Drozd**, A.R.
+Abreu; E.T.
+Dustrude; S.D.
+Fitz, D.W.
+Clapp, A.I.
+Molosh, A. Shekhar.
+Identification of Cortical-limbic-striatal circuit regulating social memory and optogenetic manipulation of the circuit to restore social memory deficits in a mouse model of neurofibromatosis type 1 is under review by Biological Psychiatry.

 #Posters
+**H.P.
+Drozd**, J.L.
+Lukkes, C.C.
+Lapish, A. Shekhar, D.W.
+Clapp.
+Decreased Corticostriatal Synchrony Underlies ADHD Phenotypes in preclinical Neurofibromatosis Type 1 presented by H.P.
+Drozd at the Indianapolis Society for Neuroscience and Beyond Boundaries poster session, 2022.

+**H.P.
+Drozd**, J.L.
+Lukkes, C.C.
+Lapish, A. Shekhar, D.W.
+Clapp.
+Presentation: Cortico-striatal Circuitry and Cognitive Impairments in NF1.
+H.P.
+Drozd was invited to give an oral presentation at the University of Manchester in May 2022.

+**H.P.
+Drozd**, J.L.
+Lukkes, C.C.
+Lapish, A. Shekhar, D.W.
+Clapp.
+Cortico-striatal Neural Recordings and Optogenetic Rescue of Social Deficits in a preclinical model of Neurofibromatosis Type 1 will be reviewed to be presented by H.P.
+Drozd at the Children’s Tumor Foundation Conference, 2022.

+**H.P.
+Drozd**, J.L.
+Lukkes, C.C.
+Lapish, A. Shekhar, D.W.
+Clapp.
+Presentation: Social Behavioral Deficits in Preclinical Neurofibromatosis Type 1: Awake-behaving Corticoaccumbal Recordings and Optogenetic Rescue.
+H.P.
+Drozd was invited to give an oral presentation at the Fragile X and Autism-Related Disorders Gordon Research Conference in May 2022.

+**H.P.
+Drozd**, J.L.
+Lukkes, C.C.
+Lapish, A. Shekhar, D.W.
+Clapp.
+2022
+		Presentation: Aberrant Neural Activity in Cortico-striatal-limbic Circuitry Underlies Behavioral Deficits in a Mouse Model of Neurofibromatosis Type 1 was presented by H.P.
+Drozd for her dissertation defense.

+**H.P.
+Drozd**, J.L.
+Lukkes, C.C.
+Lapish, A. Shekhar, D.W.
+Clapp.
+2021
+		Presentation: Corticostriatal Activity in Autism Spectrum Disorders was presented by H.P.
+Drozd for the 3-minute Thesis competition hosted by IUPUI PPFP Pathways Conference and was awarded the People’s Choice Award.

+**H.P.
+Drozd**, J.L.
+Lukkes, C.C.
+Lapish, A. Shekhar, D.W.
+Clapp.
+2021
+		Presentation: Awake-Behaving Corticoaccumbal Recordings and Optogenetic Rescue of Social Behavioral Deficits in a Preclinical Model of Neurofibromatosis Type 1 was presented by H.P.
+Drozd at the Stark Seminar Series.

+**H.P.
+Drozd**, J.L.
+Lukkes, C.C.
+Lapish, A. Shekhar, D.W.
+Clapp.
+Presentation: Awake-Behaving Corticoaccumbal Recordings and Optogenetic Rescue of Social Behavioral Deficits in a Preclinical Model of Neurofibromatosis Type 1.
+H.P.
+Drozd receive a travel award and gave a talk at the Society for Developmental Pediatrics annual national meeting in 2021.

+**H.P.
+Drozd**, J.L.
+Lukkes, C.C.
+Lapish, A. Shekhar, D.W.
+Clapp.
+Awake-Behaving Corticoaccumbal Recordings of Hyperactive-Impulsive Phenotypes in a Preclinical Model of Neurofibromatosis Type 1.
+H.P.
+Drozd was selected of IUSM MSTP students to present at the 36th Annual National MD-PhD Conference in 2021.

 **H.P.
 Drozd**, J.L.
 Lukkes, C.C.
 Lapish, A. Shekhar, D. Wade Clapp.
 Mouse Model of Neurofibromatosis Type 1 Recapitulates ADHD Phenotype: in vivo recordings in corticoaccumbal regions was awarded the Outstanding Graduate Student Poster at the Indianapolis Society for Neuroscience and Beyond Boundaries Conference 2021, presented by H.P.
 Drozd.